hironaokato/atom_rc/README.md

 Print area: 140 x 140 x 140(Z)mm

-X-carriage is compatible with Huxley Extruder and its Hotend.
+X-carriage is compatible with Huxley Extruder and its Hotend or Genkei Extruder and its Hotend.

 ------------------------------------------------------------------